 The prevalence of X-linked creatine deficiency is unknown.
 More than 150 affected individuals have been identified.
 The disorder has been estimated to account for between 1 and 2 percent of males with intellectual disability.

-Mutations in the SLC6A8 gene cause X-linked creatine deficiency.
-The SLC6A8 gene provides instructions for making a protein that transports the compound creatine into cells.
+Variants (also known as mutations) in the SLC6A8 gene cause X-linked creatine deficiency.
+The SLC6A8 gene provides instructions for making a protein that transports a compound called creatine into cells.
 Creatine is needed for the body to store and use energy properly.

-SLC6A8 gene mutations impair the ability of the transporter protein to bring creatine into cells, resulting in a creatine shortage (deficiency).
+SLC6A8 gene variants impair the transporter protein's ability to bring creatine into cells, resulting in a shortage (deficiency) of creatine.
 The effects of creatine deficiency are most severe in organs and tissues that require large amounts of energy, especially the brain.

 In most cases of X-linked inheritance, males experience more severe symptoms of the disorder than females.
-About half of females with one mutated copy of the SLC6A8 gene in each cell have intellectual disability, learning difficulties, or behavioral problems.
-Other females with one mutated copy of the SLC6A8 gene in each cell have no noticeable neurological problems.
+About half of females with one altered copy of the SLC6A8 gene in each cell have intellectual disability, learning difficulties, or behavioral problems.
+Other females with one altered copy of the SLC6A8 gene in each cell have no noticeable neurological problems.

 Other Names for This Condition